samrocketman/blog/_posts/2019-11-12-git-low-effort-workflow.md

 Since all workflows I mentioned don't cover how to automatically manage version numbers, it is left up to the implementor or developer to figure it out.
-Some fall back to just baking the Git hash into their software releases because managing version numbers can be hard.
+Some fall back to just baking the Git hash into their software releases because managing version numbers has no immediately obvious solution that scales well.

 ### Compliance